Are you looking for good Hawaiian children’s books? Let me share my top picks for children’s books about Hawaii!

 The Islands are the perfect place to see things go and go some more.
 Things That Go on Wheels in Hawaii can help kids learn so much.

 Wheels go over beaches and through tunnels and much more.

 My youngest is a vehicle-enthusiast and most of the books we read revolve around cars, trucks, trains, etc.

 I love that this one takes place in Hawaii!

 7. Hawaiian Flowers Paper Doll Book by Yuko Green

-Teaching your kids about the culture of Hawaii can be done with books like Hawaiin Flowers Paper Doll Book.
+Teaching your kids about the culture of Hawaii can be done with books like Hawaiian Flowers Paper Doll Book.
 Children will learn about the flowers of Hawaii, right along with different hula costumes.

 This book has been around since I was a kid myself and I always loved thumbing through it and seeing all the pretty outfits.